KOTORCommunityPatches/K1_Community_Patch/README.md

 ### WildKarrde:
 * One of the Taris window glass textures caused objects behind it to render incorrectly [ISSUE #692](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/692)
+* The floor of the sub bay in Manaan Hrakert Station had some obvious texture distortion [ISSUE #693](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/693)

 ## 5. Bugs:
 These are the currently known bugs/issues with KOTOR or the mod that the K1CP is looking to resolve: